pgailinas/dip-ai-image-detection/docs/01_Build_Dataset.md

 ## Purpose

-This notebook provides an **optional method** for building a raw image dataset from a **single selected source**.
+This notebook provides an **optional, reproducible method** for building a raw image dataset from a **single selected source**.

 It retrieves candidate images, applies validation and deduplication, assigns standardized filenames, and generates raw metadata for accepted images.

-This notebook can also operate in a **demo mode**, where the dataset is treated as new but no files are written.
+A **source reset mechanism** enables clean rebuilding of any dataset source without manual file cleanup.

 ---